aryzing/ary.net/README.md

 Files destined for the client as well as other files such as templates are in `client`.
 The compiled posts are in `client/posts`.

+# Styling

+## Code snippets and inline code

+Currently using highlight.js for the code snippets.
+It only highlights `<code>` snippets contained in `<pre>` tags.
+Inline code snippets in Markdown are not enclosed in `<pre>` tags when converted to HTML, so highlight.js ignores them and does not style them.
+To

 [pandoc]: http://pandoc.org/
 [github-pages]: https://pages.github.com/